sebastianconcept/REPLEndpoint/README.md

 # REPLEndpoint
-A RESTful endpoint that behaves like a REPL
+A Smalltalk RESTful endpoint that behaves like a REPL on a Pharo image